hypo69/hypo/docs/gemini/set 0/en/explainer/src/utils/date_time.md

 **Dependencies and Analysis:**

-The mermaid code illustrates the following dependencies:
+The mermaid code illuStartes the following dependencies:

 - `datetime`: Used for getting the current time (`datetime.now().time()`).
 - `threading`: Used for creating and managing threads.